jasonlll88/tf-vpc-app-dbs/README.md

 - The web server needs to scale on-demand; when CPU load hits 65% or higher it needs to scale up, when it's 40% or lower it needs to scale down.

+# Terraform setup for Networking, Nginx Server, and RDS

 # testing load of CPU to trigger autoscaling

 run the follwing command in one of the instances